 You may get consumer feedback so that prospective buyers can compare their experiences with those of others who have tried the product and make an educated choice.

 Mobile optimization – Keep in mind that your clients access and purchase your services and products online.
-Make sure clients visit your website and make purchases using their mobile phones or other mobile devices.
+Make sure clients visit your website and purchase using their mobile phones or other mobile devices.

 If you are utilizing a custom-built website, make sure to communicate to the web developer your desire for the website to be mobile-friendly.
 Make that the host of a hosted solution supports mobile sites.